pinuke/obsidian-selenium/README.md

 The root of this git repository is not only setup as a plugin, but conveniently setup as a vault for unit testing!

-Included with this repository is a `test/run.sh` bash script for automatically setting up the repo-vault and opening it in obsidian with it loaded as a plugin!
+Included with this repository is a `test/test.js` node.js script for automatically setting up the repo-vault and opening it in obsidian with it loaded as a plugin!

-### `run.sh` Usage:
+### `test.js` Usage:

 This script automatically:
 - clones this repository into the test directory under the name `$branchname-$timestamp`.